open-telemetry/opentelemetry-rust/examples/logs-basic/README.md

-# OpenTelemetry Log Appender for log -  Example
+# OpenTelemetry Log Appender for tracing -  Example

 This example shows how to use the opentelemetry-appender-tracing crate, which is a [logging